valir/kwallet-dmenu/README.md

 The script will call kwallet-query two times:

-* First time, it'll query all entries under the Passwords/Passwords folder, and fee dmenu with them ; you'll see dmenu displaying them and you'll be able to navigate and select one entry
+* First time, it'll query all entries under the Passwords/Passwords folder, and feed dmenu with them ; you'll see dmenu displaying them and you'll be able to navigate and select one entry
 * The second time kwallet-query is asked to get the lines of text from the entry you selected during the previous step.
 It'll split the lines of text